koshka77/mfurin-vizstory/final_p1.md

 We continue contributing to the problem by eating more meat, using fossil fuels, and nonrenewable energy etc.

 ### Resolution
-We can all contribute to reducing carbon dioxide.
+We can all contribute to reduction of carbon dioxide.
 “Huge!”

 ### Anticipated Call to Action
 ### For individuals